 Criteria Exemplary Acceptable Needs Improvement (will need to consult with professor and develop a plan for improvement) Competence and Commitment Consistently prepared entries with appropriate citations of articles, etc. Provides knowledge and insights from group discussions and other experiences.
 Asks and explores questions beyond classroom discussion.
-The self-reflection was thoughtful and showed insight and future implementations.
+The self- reflection was thoughtful and showed insight and future implementations.
 Entries are done but are summaries of articles, discussions rather than new insights.
 No citations of materials discussed.
 Some questions asked but not explored.
 Entries are not done or partially prepared; few connections to personal or work related examples.
 Writes only about what is discussed in class with no extensions.

-Care Consistently contributes insightful examples of personal experiences of the relationship of theory to practice.
-Contributes some insight from reflection on personal experience related to content of assignment.
-Contributes no insight from reflection on personal experience related to content of assignment.
+Consistently contributes insightful Contributes some insight Contributes no insight from Cara examples of personal experiences from reflection on personal reflection on personal Care of the relationship of theory to experience related to experience related to content practice. content of assignment. of assignment.